twinfoundation/document-management/packages/document-management-models/docs/reference/interfaces/IDocumentList.md

 # Interface: IDocumentList

-Interface describing a document entry list.
+Interface describing a list of document entries.

 ## Properties